Plays

 Jake: He was a good soldier, later always later…. ridiculed for delivering misery, endless pain.
 Always in uniform, never out of one, zealous, jealous…

-Charlie: (sniffs) I don’t smell anything, but you.
-And yet, and yet… (evasive) I never knew your age until we met.
-Am I mad?
+Charlie: (evasive) I never knew your age till we met.
 And what’s the right side?
-ON TOP the only right side, like lying in a shop, highest shelf, and everybody wanting to buy you, in other words: (loud) MY TURN TO BE UP!
+TOPSHELF the only thing that matters, lying in a shop, front counter, everybody wanting you, in other words: (loud) MY TURN TO BE UP!
 And the boots under my suit, sounding beautiful, not sounding right, wrong, right, wrong, but simply… left, right, left, right.

 Jake: Right left all right, but don’t be so loud!
 Are you leaving again?
-Loud people always say things they don’t want to finish!
+Loud people always say things they don’t want, to finish!
 Like GOOD BYE, NICE SEEING YOU AGAIN, MY REGARDS TO YOUR WIFE……!

 Charlie: Don’t be a dope, rouse, rouse and SPEAK OUT!